aforsilly/docs/docs/2019-tournament-game-rules.md

 ## Food Spawn Rules

 - The amount of food on a board will be set at the beginning of a game.
-- You will not know how much food will be on the board before the game, however it is guaranteed that the amount of food will be at least 1.
+- An eaten piece of food will not necesarily respawn on the same turn it is eaten, it may take a variable number of turns for that food to reappear.
-- The same amount of food will remain on the board at all times.
-That is, if a piece of food is eaten by a snake, a new piece of food will be available on the board in the next turn.
+- You will not know how much food will be on the board before the game, however it is guaranteed that the starting amount of food will be at least 1.
-- Food will spawn at random coordinates*
+- Food will spawn at random coordinates that are not currently occupied by a snake*

-\* There may be, or may not be, additional logic added before the tournament, to prevent food from apearing directly in front of a snake.
+\* There may be, or may not be, additional logic added before the tournament, to prevent food from apearing directly in front of a snake or to place food more fairly between snakes.

 ## Turn Mechanics
 1. The engine randomly appoints a snake to a starting position from the eight predetermined starting points.
 (See Starting Positions)